Evidlo/prelim/main.typ

 = Measurement Constraints <measurement_constraints>

-  The Sun is a strong source of Lyman-α photons, which enter the Earth's atmosphere and interact with neutral hydrogen atoms before being reemitted in a process known as resonant scattering.
+  // The Sun is a strong source of Lyman-α photons, which enter the Earth's atmosphere and interact with neutral hydrogen atoms before being reemitted in a process known as resonant scattering.
 Aside from in-situ spectrometric measurements of hydrogen (impractical for global atmospheric measurements), this Lyman-α emission is the only available indicator of hydrogen in the exosphere.
   Carruthers is equipped with UV-capable cameras and will observe the entirety of the exosphere at Lyman-α from a distant vantage, providing constraints on the global distribution of hydrogen.

-  This chapter will describe the Carruthers observational orbit, camera geometry, an emission model of Lyman-α interaction with and propagation through exospheric hydrogen, instrument model, and end with an overview of the post-processing procedure for converting raw sensor measurements to usable science constraints.
+  This chapter will describe the Carruthers observational orbit, camera geometry, an emission model of Lyman-α interaction with and propagation through exospheric hydrogen, instrument model, and end with an overview of the post-processing procedure for converting raw sensor measurements to salient science constraints.

   == Carruthers Orbit and Camera Geometry

-    The #gls("GSE") coordinate system (shown in @gse_coordinates) is a natural fit when describing spacecraft position and exospheric hydrogen distribution, since properties of the exosphere such as the hypothesized nightside _geotail_ are aligned to an Earth-Sun frame.
+    The #gls("GSE") coordinate system is a natural fit when describing spacecraft position and the exospheric hydrogen distribution, since radiation pressure is expected to impose Sun-Earth alignment on global exospheric structure, such as the hypothesized nightside _geotail_.
 The rest of this manuscript uses #gls("GSE") in units of Earth radii (1 Re = 6371 km) either in cartesian or spherical coordinates.

+    // #figure(
+    //     image("figures/gse_coordinates_placeholder.jpg", height: 10em),
+    //     caption: [#rt([FIXME: placeholder.])
+GSE coordinate system.  +X is Sunward, +Y is Earth orbital wake (dusk), +Z is ecliptic North]

+    // ) <gse_coordinates>

+    Carruthers will be inserted into a halo orbit around the L1 Lagrange point (about 1.5 million km from Earth, 235 Re), which is distant enough to observe the entirety of the geocorona from an outside vantage @baliukin over its mission lifetime.

+    This orbit deviates above/below the ecliptic plane by ±7° (31 Re) and ±28° (112 Re) in the dawn/dusk direction, providing angular measurement diversity for tomographic analysis of the exosphere, shown in @carruthers_orbit.

     #figure(
-        image("figures/gse_coordinates_placeholder.jpg", height: 10em),
-        caption: [#rt([FIXME: placeholder.])
-GSE coordinate system.  +X is Sunwards, +Y is Earth wake (approximately dusk), +Z is ecliptic North]

-    ) <gse_coordinates>

-    Carruthers will be inserted into a halo orbit around the L1 Lagrange point (about 1.5 million km from Earth, 235 Re), which is distant enough to observe the entirety of the geocorona from an outside vantage @baliukin over a long period.

-    Shown in @carruthers_orbit, this orbit deviates above/below the ecliptic plane by ±7° (31 Re) and ±28° (112 Re) in the dawn/dusk direction, providing angular measurement diversity for tomographic analysis of the exosphere, shown @carruthers_orbit.

-    #figure(
         grid(
             rows: 2, gutter: 1em,
-            subfigure(image("figures/carruthers_orbit_placeholder.jpg", width: 15em), "orbitfig", "6 month Carruthers orbit around L1"),
-            subfigure(image("figures/los_evolution_15d.png", width: 40em), "orbitfig", "Two week angular diversity of orbit in ecliptic plane")
+            subfigure(image("figures/orbit.svg", width: 35em), "orbitfig", [6 month Carruthers orbit around L1.
+Earth/Moon not to scale #footnote[Earth/Moon courtesy of Wikimedia user Master Uegly]]), subfigure(image("figures/los_evolution_15d.png", width: 40em), "orbitfig", "Two week angular diversity of orbit in ecliptic plane from beginning (red) to end (blue) of the observation window")
         ),
-        caption: [#rt([FIXME: placeholder.])
-Carruthers orbit details]
+        caption: [Carruthers orbit and view geometry]
     ) <carruthers_orbit>

   Two cameras comprise the #gls("GCI"), the primary instrument on board the Carruthers spacecraft.
-The #gls("NFI") observes the inner exosphere at high resolution on a 30 minute cadence and the #gls("WFI") observes global distribution of exospheric hydrogen out to and arbitrary limit 25 Re on a 60 minute cadence.
+The #gls("NFI") observes the inner exosphere at high resolution on a 30 minute cadence and the #gls("WFI") observes global distribution of exospheric hydrogen out to an arbitrary limit 25 Re on a 60 minute cadence.
   A summary of camera geometry specifications is given in @camera_specs.
-  Together, these cameras are capable of measuring both the fast-evolving dynamics of the inner exosphere and the global distribution of hydrogen along with the interplanetary background Lyman-α signal (discussed in the next section).  @earth_fov shows the #gls("FOV") of the cameras relative to the inner exosphere boundary and outer exospheric limit (#rt[justifying 25 Re here?  exosphere goes out to 100 Re and beyond]).
+  Together, these cameras are capable of measuring both the fast-evolving dynamics of the inner exosphere and the global distribution of hydrogen along with the interplanetary background Lyman-α signal (discussed in the next section).  @earth_fov shows the #gls("FOV") of the cameras relative to the inner exosphere boundary and outer exospheric limit.

     #figure(
-        image("figures/scratch_fov.jpg"),
+        image("figures/fov.svg", height: 15em),
-        caption: [#rt([FIXME: placeholder.])  (a) Carruthers camera FOV projected onto Earth tangent plane. (b) FOV relative to nominal exosphere boundaries.]
+        caption: [Carruthers camera FOV projected onto Earth tangent plane   FOV relative to retrieval boundaries.]
     ) <earth_fov>

     #figure(